kevbite/kevbite.github.io/_posts/2016-12-17-unit-testing-service-fabric-services.md

 # Base test fixture

-Now we have got all the building blocks, we can now start to build a base test fixture.
+Now we have got all of the building blocks, we can start to build a base test fixture.
 Below is an example of a test fixture that uses a template pattern to force the user to override a `CreateService` for create a `StatefulService`.
 It also has a `RunServiceTransactionOnce` method that will allow derived classes to run the service for one transaction.

 ```csharp
 public abstract class StatefulServiceFixture<TStatefulService>